Popeye: They've got me Olive Oyl and Swee'Pea.

 Popeye: Bluto.
 Even though you're bigger than me, you can't win, 'cause you're bad, and the good always wins over the bad.

-Poopdeck Pappy: I never seen anything like this before in me life, talking to your poor old father like that, you disobedient brat.
+Poopdeck Pappy: [to Popeye] I never seen anything like this before in me life, talking to your poor old father like that, you disobedient brat.
 You're spoiled.
 That's what you are, spoiled.

 Popeye: That's where they ain't?
 Well if that's where they ain't, I'll prove to you that that's where they ain't.